khalid-el-masnaoui/Performance-Observability-Profiling-Pipeline/README.md

 This project is intended as a practical demo of how to wire **PHP request metrics**, **alerting**, and **dynamic profiler activation** together into a reproducible Docker-based observability pipeline.

+## Overview

+This project implements a modern performance engineering pipeline where:

+- Instrumented PHP application with Prometheus metrics